-- 12. It is very likely that these organisations would seek to renew their grant agreements with the Council for a further three year term.
-Should this be seen as a continuing priority, consideration might be given to whether the right organisations have been identified as strategic partners; the quantum of the Third Sector Grant pot allocated for that purpose (given that grant allocations have largely been cash flat over the last three years); the business plans in place to demonstrate the requirement for Council funding and how financial sustainability will be secured.
-Consideration might also be given to developing a clearer specification of the benefits the Council might expect for its continuing investment.
-As well as locally relevant services that reflect the unique needs of the communities/citizens that access the organisations, the Council might also expect organisations to: - a.
-Promote the take up of the Council's on-line services through the Switch brand and digital assist support; - b.
+- b.
 Encourage participation in Council and local community-run events to support well-being; - c.
 Leverage in additional funding; - d.
-Promote the Council's Community Directory (Dewis) so that there is a good understanding of all the services that are available within the local area and how to access them; - e.
+Promote the Council's Community Directory (Dewis) so that there is a good understanding of all the services that are available within the local area and how to access them: - e.
 Encourage the identification and development of local early intervention and prevention services and facilitate access to those services; - f.
 Support, inform and promote the Council's priorities; - g.
 Contribute to engagement and communications campaigns to improve understanding within communities of the Council's priorities and services; - h.
-Provide a physical space that can facilitate co-location of workers from across the public service to provide more integrated services that respond to the needs of local people and communities.

-13. Re-focusing the Grant in this way would complement the proposals that are to be brought forward in support of asset-based community development.
+Where appropriate, provide a physical space that can facilitate co-location of workers from across the public service to provide more integrated services that respond to the needs of local people and communities. - 14.
+It was considered that re-focusing the Grant in this way will complement the proposals that are to be brought forward in support of asset-based community development.